falkr/ttm4175/pages/unit-net3/teamwork.md

 :tip:
 If your configuration happens to break along the way, you can just restart the device in question or the entire network to revert it back to its initial configuration.
+If restarting the device(s) from within GNS3 does not resolve the issue, you can also exit and restart GNS3.

 # DNS Server and Client-Side Nameserver Settings